esurharun/newLOIC/README.txt

 On average, if 17 newLOIC are running (example), 2 will take "127.0.0.1" as target, 6 will take "etc.com" as target, ... do you understand ? =)

+08.30.11 :
+Added files support to define Http Subsites and UDP messages.

 I, Peacemaking, am not responsible for the use that you give to this tool.
 You cannot blame me if you use this tool to attack servers you don't own and get caught.